kevinding0218/InterviewDocuments/Q and A/Algo/Frequent.md

 - Else meaning S is palindrome, return 1
 ### [973.
 K Closest Points to Origin (Medium)](https://leetcode.com/problems/k-closest-points-to-origin/)
 #### MaxHeap/PriorityQueue
-- condition check when input is empty or input size less or equals than K
+1. condition check when input is empty or input size less or equals than K
-- define a Point class for better comparing
+2.  define a Point class for better comparing
-- Define a MaxHeap by using custom comparator
+- define a MaxHeap by using custom comparator
 	- asking for Kth smallest we use MaxHeap, so that top of MaxHeap stores the max element and all its children nodes stores element smaller than itself
 	- asking for Kth greatest use MinHeap, so that top of MinHeap stores the min element and all its children nodes stores element greater than itself
 ```